Postponed England-India Test set for July

 Old Trafford will replace Edgbaston as the venue for the second Test between England and South Africa in August.

+The England and Wales Cricket Board (ECB) said Old Trafford could not stage the rearranged Test because of "complexities in the schedule" and a lack of time to prepare a pitch because of "pre-planned events" at the ground.

-England and Wales Cricket Board (ECB) chief executive Tom Harrison said: "We are very pleased that we have reached an agreement with BCCI to creating a fitting end to what has been a brilliant series so far."
+ECB chief executive Tom Harrison said: "We are very pleased that we have reached an agreement with BCCI (Board of Control for Cricket in India) to create a fitting end to what has been a brilliant series so far.

+"We would like to apologise again to fans for the disruption and disappointment of September events."

+BCCI honorary secretary Jay Shah said: "The four Test matches were riveting, and we needed a fitting finale."

 - From paneer to pioneer: Greg Jenner and guests examine the man credited with Britain's first curry house